getsentry/sentry-github-actions-app/README.md

 | pre-commit install                 | Install pre-commit hooks                       |
 | pytest                             | Run Python tests                               |
 | pytest --cov=src --cov-report=html | Generate code coverage.                        |

+If you want to test the Github App set up, you need to make the App's webhook point to your ngrok set up and define `GH_APP_ID` locally.

 ## Sentry staff info